0xff-r4bbit/watchmetype/README.md

 The solution is not better detection; it's building actual relationships with students and evaluating the growth of their skills.
 That requires time, trust, and institutional support for teachers to design tasks that cannot be reduced to a final product check.

 **To students:**
->I am giving you a calculator that makes it much easier to cheat on your math test, but it doesn't mean you don't need math in your life. *Apply yourself.*
+>I'm handing you a calculator that makes it much easier to cheat on your math test, but it doesn't mean you don't need math in your life. *Apply yourself.*

 **To my fellow teachers:**
 >Until institutions and governing bodies provide the necessary resources for you to adapt to this new age of AI, I am sorry for the chaos this will create in your classrooms.